 More of the story

-Japanese communities had faced decades of racism and discriminatory laws in the United States.
+People of Japanese descent had faced decades of racism and discriminatory laws in the United States.
 The Pearl Harbor attack ignited even more fear and mistrust of Japanese people.
-The government argued that, because of their ties to Japan, these Americans might become spies for the Japanese military or help carry out attacks against the United States.
+The government argued that, because of their ties to Japan, they might become spies for the Japanese military or help carry out attacks against the United States.

 Coping with many challenges